The past six months of our lives have created countless challenges, not the least of which revolves around sales in a fully remote business world.

 One solution: branded content.

-I recently a post about branded content for staffing agencies, but here’s a quick refresher.
+I recently shared a post about branded content for staffing agencies, but here’s a quick refresher.

 - can be magazines, blogs, newsletters, videos, e-mails, or more